-Symbol of
+Symbol of India

-National Flag of
+National Flag of India

 It is a symbol of a free country.
-The National Flag of India was designed by Pingali Venkayyaand and adopted in its present form during the meeting of Constituent Assembly held on the
+The National Flag of India was designed by Pingali Venkayyaand and

 The man who designed Tiranga Few of us associate the name of Pingali Venkayya with anything else other than as being the original designer of the national flag.
 But how many of us know that this versatile genius was a prolific writer, a Japanese lecturer and a geophysicist?
-Born on
+Born on August 2, 1876 to Hanumantharayudu and Venkataratnamma at Bhatlapennumaru in the Divi taluk in Krishna district, Pingali was a precocious child.

 Interpreting the colors chosen for the national flag, Dr. Sarvepalli Radhakrishnan explained the saffron colour denoted renunciation or disinterestedness of political leaders towards material gains in life.
 The white depicted enlightenment, lighting the path of truth to guide our conduct.
 The green symbolised our relation to the soil, to the plant life here on which all other life depends.
 The Ashoka wheel in the centre of the white strip represented the law of dharma.